BSski/SERG/README.md

 **Changelog**

+19.05
+- further steps towards code compatibility with PEP8
+- the higher animal's trait rank, the bigger its movement cost

 12.05
 - some steps towards code compatibility with PEP8
+- if an animal die, a herb will appear on the field it died on

 11.05
-- interface changes
+- new HUD
-- the animals can only have 2 shades of red/green now:
-   - fair if they are hungry,
-   - dark if they are ready to breed
+- the animals can only have 2 shades of red/green now: fair if they are hungry, dark if they are ready to breed

 08.05